Contact us: +91 9550333722 040 - 40102781

 Description

-Titanium dioxide, TiO2, is a white powder and has the greatest hiding power of all white pigments.
-It is noncombustible; however, it is a powder and, when suspended in air, may cause a dust explosion if an ignition source is present.
-It is not listed in the DOT Hazardous Materials Table, and the DOT does not consider it hazardous in transportation.
-Its primary use is as a white pigment in paints, paper, rubber and plastics; it is also widely used in sunscreens for its ability to protect the skin from ultraviolet rays.
+Titanium dioxide is a white powder with the highest hiding power among all white pigments.
+Although it is noncombustible, it can cause a dust explosion if suspended in air and exposed to an ignition source.
+However, it is not classified as hazardous by the DOT for transportation.
+Its main uses include serving as a white pigment in paints, paper, rubber, and plastics, and in sunscreens to protect skin from ultraviolet rays.

 Chemical properties